galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 >
 >    > ### {% icon comment %} Why shifting longitudes?
 >    >
->    > Longitudes are coded from 0 to 360 degrees.
-As we do not have global data but only covering Europe, we need to shift longitudes so that `NetCDF xarray map plotting` can plot properly our dataset.
+>    > Longitudes are measured in degrees from 0 to 360.
+We need to change longitudes so that `NetCDF xarray map plotting` can properly plot our dataset because we don't have worldwide data but only cover Europe.
 >    {: .comment}
 >
 >